npikall/rubber-article/src/styles.typ

   } else { content }
 }

 /// Function to format the Appendix.
-This function is intended to be used after the document has been styled with the `article` function.
+/// This function is intended to be used after the document has been styled
+/// with the `article` function.
 ///
 /// Example usage:
 /// ```typ
-/// #show: article.with()
+/// #show: article
 /// // A lot of content goes here...
 ///
 /// #show: appendix.with(